Candida treatment

 Mercury and/or Heavy Metals

-Many people with Candida as well as other chronic health conditions have heavy metals in their body from silver metal fillings in their teeth, immunization shots, deodorants etc. This also contributes to Candida overgrowth.
+Many people with yeast problems as well as other chronic health conditions have heavy metals in their body from silver metal fillings in their teeth, immunization shots, deodorants, fish etc. This also contributes to Candida overgrowth, because degrades the digestive system.
 Many people have improved their health by removing heavy metals from their body.

 Candida Allergy

-A lot of individuals are actually allergic to the Candida yeast itself, and if you find a knowledgeable Candida physician he can actually test you for this and then provide with a remedy that is called a neutralizing dose.
-With what is standard allergy testing they will find the dose you need to neutralize your symptoms.
+A lot of individuals are actually allergic to the Candida yeast itself, and if you find a knowledgeable physician they can actually test you for this and then provide with a remedy that is called a neutralizing dose.
 This will be in the form of an injection that you will give yourself or it may be composed of drops that you put under your tongue.
-Many people find this approach to be very helpful for a variety of symptoms.
+Many people find this approach to be very helpful for a variety of symptoms, but some people do not respond well.

-Unfortunately, Candida treatment is not always a straight and narrow path.
+Unfortunately, Candida overgrowth treatment is not always a straight and narrow path.
 It often takes a lot of trial and error.
 It definitely takes a lot of education and patience.
-Candida is extremely persistent, resilient and hardy.
-You may make progress for awhile and then have a major or minor setback.
+Yeast is extremely persistent, resilient, and hardy.
+You may make progress for a while and then have a major or minor setback.
 Be prepared for a battle.